a red hand with three fingers opening a studded door

 More information about the workshops

 The Becoming Brainrot workshop offers a hopeful look at meme culture's future, reframing the rapid spread of absurd, AIgenerated content not as mere 'slop,' but as a powerful, internet-native folklore.
 Inspired by its pushback against algorithmic efficiency, this session will explore how collective, AI-enabled world-building creates community through shared, emotional weirdness.
 Participants will move from critical reflection to hands-on practice, generating and physically assembling their own brainrot figures to collectively expand an emerging digital universe.
+Sold-out.

 Workshop Building the Civic Art Stack by Arthur Steiner, Leonardo Dellanoce (Memory Gems) and Ben Cerveny (Foundation for Public Code) — Invitation Only